DataHighway-DHX/documentation/docs/tutorials/tutorials-bounties-create-bounty.md

 * Proposed Curator reward: [INPUT HERE]

 > HINT: Curators receive a percentage proportion of the the chosen bounty applicant value.
 The percentage is determined by the Proponent.
 CURATORS_FEE = TOTAL_BOUNTY_VALUE - BOUNTY_WORKERS_FEE

+* Beneficiary:

+> HINT: Explain how the beneficiary (i.e. Curator) will contribute to the treasury spending proposal or the associated bounty spending proposal, and the how they will distribute a proportion of the funds to others, and who else will receive the funds and why.

 * Short description:
   * Context of the bounty: